raininsnovv/raininsnovv/README.md

 ---
 ### 👨🏽‍💻 About Me :

-My name is Ibragim Bakaev, and I'm a Frontend Developer.
+---My name is Ibragim Bakaev, and I'm a Frontend Developer.

-Worked as an information security specialist for seven years at [Gazprom Transgaz Grozny](https://grozny-tr.gazprom.ru/).
+---Worked as an information security specialist for seven years at [Gazprom Transgaz Grozny](https://grozny-tr.gazprom.ru/).

-Currently refactoring the code of [Sowarna](https://sowarna.com), working Contant Manager & Link Builder on some Freelance projects and making some own projects with small team!
+---Currently refactoring the code of [Sowarna](https://sowarna.com), working Contant Manager & Link Builder on some Freelance projects and making some own projects with small team!

 ---